NONYEpaul/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the group owner to school for the file hello script that changes the owner to vincent and the group owner to staff script that changes the owner and the group owner of
+script that changes the group owner to school for the file hello script that changes the owner to vincent and the group owner to staff script that changes the owner and the group owner of script that changes the owner of the file hello to betty